jonnonz1/nz-statute-book/acts/public/2008/reserve-bank-of-new-zealand-amendment-act-2008.md

 The following heading is inserted above section 163: Annual reports.

 ### 27 Annual reports and accounts
-Section 163(2) is amended by inserting the following paragraph before paragraph (a):.
+Section 163(2) is amended by inserting the following paragraph before paragraph (a):
   (aaa) an assessment against the intentions, measures, and standards set out in the statement of intent prepared at the beginning of the financial year; and

 ### 28 New heading and section 165A inserted